phootwork/phootwork.github.io/docs/collection.md

 # Phoootwork collection

-Phootowrk [collection](https://github.com/phootwork/collection) is a library inspired by java `java.util.Collection`, which provides some collections for PHP.
+Phootwork [collection](https://github.com/phootwork/collection) is a library inspired by java `java.util.Collection`, which provides some collections for PHP.

 These collections are available: